Rent Roll 101: What Every Landlord Needs to Know

 What is rent roll in real estate?

-At first glance, rent rolls simply present dry rows and columns capturing tenant information, units, balances due, work orders, and countless other details.
-However, proper organization of these many details brings order and understanding of property performance.
+At first glance, rent rolls may seem like dry rows and columns capturing tenant information, units, balances due, work orders, and countless other details.
+However, proper organization of these details brings clarity and understanding to property performance.

 Quality rent rolls pull together key details into an organized overview.
-Landlords can leverage this centralized information to guide decisions and discover new opportunities, lenders can evaluate financial risks, and prospective buyers can get a sense of how much rental income they can expect.
+Landlords can leverage this centralized information to guide decisions and discover new opportunities.
+Lenders can evaluate financial risks, and prospective buyers can get a clear sense of expected rental income.

 Rent roll FAQs